diwaspandit/Online-Blood-Bank/README.md

-This is the Online Blood Bank sample I designed using HTML, CSS, JS and PHP.
+This is the Online Blood Bank sample I designed using HTML, CSS, JS ,PHP and MySQL.
 --------------------------------------------------------------------------------------------------------

 Here is the detailed project pdf including: